napframework/nap-docs/app/manual/00_installation.md

 ## Raspberry Pi {#linux_pi}

 Only the `Raspberry Pi 4` running `Raspbian Bullseye (v11, armhf)` is 'fully' supported.
 Headless applications and services without graphics should run on older models, although this has not been tested.
 The editor (napkin) only works on the Raspberry Pi 4.

-### Select Kernel {#kernel_selection}

-Add `arm_64bit=0` to `boot/config.txt` to ensure the 32 bit kernel is loaded.
-The 64 bit kernel is not yet supported.

 ### Install the Vulkan Driver {#install_vulkan_driver}